peterdemin/peterdemin.github.io/content/python-serializator.md

 That's way too easy to forget about one place.

-# Serialization framework layout
+# Data Definition Language and Code Generator

 That's why I think about creating data-driven framework, that will allow us to define our data once and have everything else automatically derived.

 Let's imagine how data definition would look like using YAML format.
-Definition should be succinct for common cases and extensible for every possible special case.
+Definition should be brief for common cases and extensible for every possible special case.
 So, we will describe document, that contains linked entities, with each entity having it's own set of fields.
 Nothing special so far.
 Here is entity definition.